 Sebastien bore down with her Will, tuning out everything else but the flames, the movement of the sphere, and her pure denial that the other woman could best her.
 Five minutes passed, then ten, then fifteen.

 If neither of them won soon, they would both be disqualified at the twenty-minute mark.

 Eventually, though, Sebastien began to gain the edge.
 The longer and harder she pushed, the more eagerly the magic responded to her.
 The air of the Sacrifice Circle around her candles grew chilled, but their flames never sputtered.
 Each pulse of extra power she funneled into the spell flowed only more smoothly.

 In contrast, Sebastien’s opponent couldn’t maintain the same level of focus and control she’d started the match with.
-Oh, she didn’t degrade drastically, but there had been no space for mistakes.
+She didn’t degrade drastically, by any means, but there was no space for mistakes.

 Sebastien moved the ball, not quickly, but inexorably, and her opponent couldn’t stop it in time.

 “Winner, S. Siverling,” the student aide muttered, going to write her name on the blackboard next to her upcoming opponent.